-If you have questions about managing the risks attendant to installed sales, please contact us.
-Our team of trained underwriters, claims examiners and loss control representatives will help you understand and manage those risks.
+If you have questions, please contact us.
+Our team of trained underwriters, claims examiners and loss control representatives will help you and your clients understand and manage those risks.

 EBMDA EARNS A DIVIDEND

 We are pleased to announce that the PLM/ILM Board of Directors approved a 2.5% dividend for the participating members of the